• Contact Us

 Solar Panel Costs on The Decline

-The cost of a residential solar system has decreased over the last ten years due to positive trends in supply and demand.
-From California to Florida - homeowners are turning toward solar energy and away from dirty fossil fuels.
+The cost of a residential solar system has decreased over the last 10 years due to positive trends in supply and demand.
+From California to Florida, homeowners are turning toward solar energy and away from dirty fossil fuels.
 While increasing numbers of people go solar, it figures that the price of solar panels will continue to decrease.
 More competition and more widespread adoption mean better prices.

 We are all concerned about the rise in pollution and the rise in our utility bills.
 This has created a growing interest in alternative, renewable energy, and solar is one of the most popular.
 We’re sure you’ve heard it before: we can get enough solar energy from the sun in one hour to provide the power needs of the world’s population.1

 When you shop for rooftop solar panels, you’ll receive a quote for the entire purchase and installation of your solar system.
 In most cases the hardware includes solar panels, a controller, batteries and an inverter.
-But there are also permits (paperwork!), labor and additional business expenses from your installer.
+But there are also permits, labor and additional business expenses from your installer.

 How your roof is built is taken into consideration, as are the number of solar panels to fulfill your family’s energy needs.
 State and federal solar tax credits, solar incentives and rebates are taken into account when calculating your solar savings (and they can be significant) … and then installation begins.
 Once you determine your solar system size, you’re all set.

-Basically - you’ll get a turnkey quote for your entire solar system.
-So get ready for your residential rooftop panels, reducing your carbon emissions, and a smaller utility bill.
+Basically, you’ll get a turnkey quote for your entire solar system.
+So get ready for your residential solar systems, reducing your carbon emissions, and a smaller utility bill.

 How Much Do Solar Panels Cost?